Numbers: Ratios

 Decimal numbers

 So far, we have seen integers and fractions.
-Now we will look at decimal numbers.
-Decimal numbers are a regular occurrence; for example, amounts of money are often written as a decimal number with #2# decimals.
+Now, we will look at decimal numbers.
+Decimal numbers are a regular occurrence; for example, amounts of money are often written as decimal numbers with #2# decimals.

 A decimal number is a number with a decimal point.